buteanrares/Cinema/README.md

     - Listing most points-rich clients
 - [x] Removal of all movies inside a datetime interval
 - [x] Custom bonus points gifting to clients whose birthdate is equal to a given day
 - [x] Text-based binary search implemented for all domain objects
 - [x] Populate domain objects with custom number of entities
 - [x] Optimized undo & redo operations using lambda functions
 - [x] Movie permutations - divide and conquer
-- [x] Broad UnitTesting
+- [x] Broad UnitTesting and Exception Handling with predefined and user-defined exceptions
 - [x] Domain-level objects validation

 > NOTES: